-Those who are coming now neither have a leader nor are coming for religious reasons.
-They are mostly Sudanese, Ethiopians and Eritreans who escape from their homeland because of war and violence.
+Those who are coming today don’t have a leader and are not coming for religious reasons: they are mostly Sudanese, Ethiopians and Eritreans who escaped their homeland because of war, poverty and violence.
 They regard Israel as a safe destination.

-This is one thing these two exoduses have in common.
-Also, in the exodus of today, the Africans travel by foot.
+However, there is one thing these two exoduses have in common: also in the exodus of today, they travel by foot.

 One story I would like to share is the story of 21-year-old Hiyoba, who was, as many other children, kidnapped by the Eritrean army and forced into the life of a child soldier.
 Educated to be a sniper, he had to kill for the first time when he was only eleven years old.
-He got to eat only every three days and was forced into an unconditional obedience.
-Two times he was shot by a bullet, one streaked his head.
-Only with luck he survived.
-In total, he was a soldier for 10 years, until he was finally able to succeed in his escape to Israel.
+He got to eat only every third day and was forced into unconditional obedience.
+Twice he was shot by a bullet, one streaked his head.
+Only with luck, he survived.
+In total, he had been a soldier for 10 years, until he was finally able to succeed in his escape to Israel.

-Nightmares and scars on his body and soul are reminders of this past.
-How many people he killed, he doesn’t know, but he dreams of a future.
+Nightmares and scars on his body and soul are remainders of this past.
+How many people he killed, he doesn’t know – but he dreams of a future.

 As a deserter, he lived for five months in poor circumstances in an Ethiopian refugee camp.
 The escape to Israel appeared to him as the only possibility to outrun his murderous past and his unbearable present.

-Human traffickers brought him, together with other refugees, without passports or papers inside a container as blind passengers on a freight ship over the Nile river into Sudan.
+Human traffickers brought him, together with other refugees, without passports or papers inside a container of a freight ship as blind passengers over the Nile River into Sudan.

 The hygienic conditions were catastrophic, five people died.
 After his arrival in Sudan, his journey continued to Egypt – only this time it was by foot.
-The land was in a war-like condition, and the journey was perilous.
-One foggy night, under fire from the Egyptian border soldiers, he successfully crossed the border.
+The land was in war-like condition, and the journey perilous.
+One foggy night, under fire from Egyptian soldiers, he successfully crossed the border.

-After a three month-long journey, he faced the last big and risky step of their journey: the border passing into Israel.
+After a three-month-long journey, he then faced the last big and risky step of their route: the border passing into Israel.
 There were 56 refugees who crossed the border together.
 The Egyptian army opened fire on them.
 The Africans – men, women, and children – ran for their lives.
 Eight of them were killed, on their way to a better life, by Egyptian bullets.
-Hiyoba, arrived on the Israeli side, and was put on a bus to Tel Aviv by soldiers.
+Hiyoba, arrived on the Israeli side and was put on a bus to Tel Aviv by Israeli soldiers.
 He got a residence permit.
-However, this permit was only temporary.
+However, this permit is only temporary.